margo/specification/system-design/margo-overview/software-composition.md

 Applications can be found in completely different stages:

-1. "Application Packaging": application has been prepared and made ready for staging.
+1. "Application Packaging": application has been prepared and made ready for deployment.
-2. "Application Staging": application is set up, configured, and made available for use to the device, but has not yet been deployed (started) to be used.
-3. "Application Deployment" (AKA Runtime): application has been made available and accessible on the device.
+2. "Application Deployment" (AKA Runtime): application has been made available and accessible on the device.

 Distinguishing which stage terminology refers to is important to understand the scope of following definitions.

+ℹ️ _Note_: Logically there is another intermediate stage: "Application Staging".
+This is the stage in which the application is set up, configured, and made available for use to the device, but has not yet been deployed (started) to be used.
+As of now this stage is out of scope in the Margo specification and not being considered, because some of the providers (like the Helm one) do not provide any mechanisms to manage it.

 ## Terminology Scoping

 #### Application

-The term [application](technical-lexicon.md#application) refers to all three stages.
+The term [application](technical-lexicon.md#application) refers to all stages.

 #### Workload

-The term [workload](technical-lexicon.md#workload) applies only to [running software](#3-software-deployment).
+The term [workload](technical-lexicon.md#workload) applies only to [running software](#2-software-deployment).

-The term [component](#component) applies to the resources available in [packaged software](#1-software-packaging) and [staged software](#2-software-staging) for the workload to run.
+The term [component](#component) applies to the resources available in [packaged software](#1-software-packaging) for the workload to run.

 #### Component

-The term [component](#component) applies to the resources available in [packaged software](#1-software-packaging) and [staged software](#2-software-staging) for the workload to run.
+The term [component](#component) applies to the resources available in [packaged software](#1-software-packaging) for the workload to run.

 The deployment of a component results in one to many [workloads](#workload).